 “Be a curator of your life.
 Slowly cut things out until you’re left only with what you love, with what’s necessary, with what makes you happy.”Leo Babauta

-We all have commitments we have to honour.
-Slow living and simple living aren’t solutions that can magically remove all tedious tasks in life.
+Slow living and simple living aren’t solutions that can magically remove all difficult tasks or commitments in life.
 However, a slower lifestyle embraces being more selective to what social plans you say yes to and reminds us to be realistic when setting ourselves tasks to complete.
 It’s important to not mistake busyness with productivity – we all need time to recharge.
 In addition, taking on a slower mindset encourages you to assign the right amount of time to each task, rather than rushing.
 It’s about doing less, but doing the things that matter, better.

 “Slow living is a curious mix of being prepared and being prepared to let go.
 Caring more and caring less.
 Saying yes and saying no. Being present and walking away.
 Doing the important things and forgetting those that aren’t.”Brooke McAlary, SLOW

 Minimalists advocate stripping back items that don’t bring you enjoyment or happiness.
 To this end, applying Marie Kondo’s ‘KonMari’ method of asking yourself if your items spark joy can help you declutter your home and make it easier to keep tidy.
 In Brooke McAlary’s SLOW, she shares how she removed the excess stuff in her home and learnt to let go of the emotions attached to things she really didn’t want or need.

 As slow interiors experts, we also believe in the power of calm interior design and creating a home that supports slow living.
 This means applying your slow living mindset to your home and reflecting what’s most important to you in your environment.